Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Result analysis

-To further confirm the existence of inner hierarchical clustering phenomena within the speaker recognition network, directly visualising and semantically interpreting the inner hierarchical clustering phenomena could provide more compelling evidence than evaluating how well such phenomena are analysed.
-In particular, we aim to visualise the hierarchical clustering outcomes of either SLINK or HDBSCAN in the form of a dendrogram, and semantically interpret the hierarchical clustering outcomes of either SLINK or HDBSCAN via the HCCM method we designed.
-The HCCM method identifies one-to-one correspondence matches between hierarchical representation clusters and predefined grouping information of individual and conjunctive classes, with a diagnostic interpretation provided for the matching performance of each pair under the L-score metric.
+This section visualises the best-analysed inner hierarchical clustering phenomenon (i.e.\ the hierarchical representation clusters obtained by applying SLINK to 4-second representations) as a dendrogram.
+To further deepen our understanding of this phenomenon, the proposed HCCM method is applied to semantically interpret the clusters shown in the dendrogram, given that Section~\ref{sec:CCMresult} has demonstrated that the predefined grouping information of semantic classes is preserved within this phenomenon, yet the specific hierarchical position of each semantic class remains unknown.
+HCCM achieves this by performing pairwise matching between these clusters and the predefined representation divisions of both individual and conjunctive semantic classes.

-Fig.~\ref{fig:dendrogram_800} depicts the dendrogram visualised using the optimal hierarchical representation clusters, produced by applying SLINK to 4-sec audio representations that achieve the highest CCM overall matching degree.
-Since the number of hierarchical representation clusters typically reaches the order of thousands, only hierarchical representation clusters containing more than 800 representations are retained in order to keep the visualised dendrogram concise and clear.
-In the dendrogram, the $y$-axis represents \( \lambda = \tfrac{1}{\varepsilon} \), where \( \varepsilon \) is the distance threshold used by SLINK to prune the MST.
-At any fixed \( \lambda \), pruning the MST at distance threshold \( \varepsilon \) produces a flat clustering outcome, where the number of representations assigned to each flat cluster corresponds to the length of the horizontal cross-section at that \( \lambda \).
-Each icicle-shaped object in the dendrogram represents a hierarchical cluster, which can be understood as the aggregation of a series of flat clusters across a continuous range of \( \lambda \) values.
-As \( \lambda \) increases (i.e.\ \( \varepsilon \) decreases), the edges of the MST linking different cluster members are gradually removed, causing larger icicles to fragment into smaller ones or vanish entirely.
+Fig.~\ref{fig:dendrogram_800} depicts the dendrogram visualised using the optimal hierarchical representation clusters produced by applying MST-based SLINK to 4-second audio representations.
+Since the number of these clusters reaches the order of thousands, only clusters containing more than 800 representations are retained for visualisation, to keep the dendrogram concise and clear.
+The $y$-axis represents $\lambda = \tfrac{1}{\varepsilon}$, where $\varepsilon$ is the search radius used both to construct the MST in SLINK and to prune it for obtaining hierarchical representation clusters.